 Susanne Silvertant / Terra Delft Gallery, Delft, the Netherlands

 Susanne Silvertant / Terra Delft Gallery, Delft, the Netherlands November 30 - December 31, 2013

 Connection is one of the most important themes of Susanne Silvertant’s work.
 Art is a language for her.
 With her art she tries to communicate and show who she is.
 This vision is enhanced by scratching signs in some of her pieces.
 Signs refer to language that cannot be understood instantly.
 This is the most intense way of expressing herself.

+Contemporary Japanese art in the 21st century is heading in a new and unique direction.
 Artists are using traditional techniques to create not craft, but objects of self-expression that are very much a type of sculpture that can change space itself.
 Such artists are pushing the boundaries of their respective mediums to new heights, using new techniques and materials that have not been used before.

 Kerry Jameson’s new sculptures have an emotional charge that is presented through a mix of narrative set pieces, tableaux and individual figures.
 Subjects include historical events and the exploits of folkloric and storybook characters.
 She derives inspiration from an equally eclectic range of sources, which include portrait paintings, the figures of British myth such as the Burryman and Wicker Man, the work of animator Ray Harryhausen, a fascination with the polychrome religious sculptures of 17th century Spain and the toy collections of the Bethnal Green Museum of Childhood.
 She explains: ‘A work starts with a thought or feeling, an undigested experience that needs to be worked through.’